OwnageBot/ownage_bot/README.md

 OwnageBot is comprised by five different modules, each of which runs as a ROS node to provide a certain functionality:

-* [`object_tracker`](https://github.com/OwnageBot/ownage_bot/tree/master/src/object_tracker) - tracks all ARuco QR-tagged objects in the workspace, determining their absolute position (relative to Baxter's base frame), color, and proximity to avatars.
+* [`object_tracker`](https://github.com/OwnageBot/ownage_bot/tree/master/nodes/object_tracker.py) - tracks all ARuco QR-tagged objects in the workspace, determining their absolute position (relative to Baxter's base frame), color, and proximity to avatars.
-* [`object_picker`](https://github.com/OwnageBot/ownage_bot/tree/master/src/object_picker) - provides high-level arm control as ROS services by inheriting the ArmCtrl interface in [`human_robot_collaboration_lib`](https://github.com/ScazLab/human_robot_collaboration/tree/master/human_robot_collaboration_lib).
+* [`object_collector`](https://github.com/OwnageBot/ownage_bot/tree/master/nodes/object_collector.py) - contains the main autonomous loop, repeatedly calling services provided by `object_picker` in order to scan the workspace and collect any unowned objects (where ownership is determined by `object_classifier`).
-* [`object_collector`](https://github.com/OwnageBot/ownage_bot/tree/master/src/object_collector) - contains the main autonomous loop, repeatedly calling services provided by `object_picker` in order to scan the workspace and collect any unowned objects (where ownership is determined by `object_classifier`).
+* [`object_classifier`](https://github.com/OwnageBot/ownage_bot/tree/master/nodes/object_classifier.py) - receives labelled example data from `object_collector` whenever an object thought to be unowned is claimed by another agent, which is then used to train the classifier.
-* [`object_classifier`](https://github.com/OwnageBot/ownage_bot/tree/master/src/object_classifier) - receives labelled example data from `object_collector` whenever an object thought to be unowned is claimed by another agent, which is then used to train the classifier.
+* [`object_tester`](https://github.com/OwnageBot/ownage_bot/tree/master/nodes/object_tester.py) - generates virtual objects, avatars and examples, in order to train and test the learning algorithm in `object_classifier`.
-* [`object_tester`](https://github.com/OwnageBot/ownage_bot/tree/master/src/object_tester) - generates virtual objects, avatars and examples, in order to train and test the learning algorithm in `object_classifier`.
+* [`action_provider`](https://github.com/OwnageBot/ownage_bot/tree/master/src/action_provider) - provides high-level arm control as ROS services by inheriting the ArmCtrl interface in [`human_robot_collaboration_lib`](https://github.com/ScazLab/human_robot_collaboration/tree/master/human_robot_collaboration_lib).

 ### Topics & Services